PsyTeachR/reprores-v2/docs/02-repro.md

 #### In-text citations

-You can cite reference in text like this:
+You can cite references in text like this:

 ```
 This tutorial uses several R packages [@tidyverse;@rmarkdown].